My Al Capone Museum | home

 According to document research and facts, this entry for the item in Leslie Hindman's catalog is incorrect.
 The initials on the glasses do not match up with Al Capone's parents, grandparents or Mae Capone's family initials as suggested.

-I've contacted the Capone /Coughlin relatives and no one can connect the JCG monogram to any of Al's relatives besides Al.
+I've contacted the Capone / Coughlin relatives and no one can connect the JCG monogram to any of Al's relatives besides Al or Ralph Jr.

 At first, the impression is what about John Capone?
 Nice thought, but John's name was Ermino John Capone which would have made his monogram ECJ and not JCG.

-The Gabriel title was only used later and only as a last name when Ralph Jr. dropped the Capone name to seek anonymity from the limelight.
+It was Ralph Capone Jr. He used the middle Gabriel title later in his life only as a last name when he dropped the Capone name to seek anonymity from the limelight.

 "A.C." was inscribed on Al Capone's most personal possessions.
 EX: Diamond pocket watch, a photo locket from his wife or for a monogram on the left sleeve of his silk shirts.

-Few know, but the "ACG" monogram was inscribed on items that were mostly gifted to Capone.
+Besides the initials AL, the "ACG" monogram was also inscribed on items that were mostly gifted to Capone.
 This referred to his full name Alphonse Gabriel Capone in monogram form which had the family initial in the middle with the first and middle initials on their respective sides.
 An example of a gifted item was a golf bag presented to Al Capone after his release from prison and his upon arrival home in Miami in 1940.
 This bag was given to Capone by the boys in the Outfit.
 Being too ill at the time, Capone instead gave it to his son Albert Francis to use in a Florida golf tournament.
+Keep in mind that Al Capone had many items belonging to him that had no monogram whatsoever.
+SEE Shot Glass

 Golf bag gifted to Capone by the outfit upon his release from prison.
 Note the ACG monogram.